Meta-Real/MRFStr/docs/funcs/init.md

 void mrfstr_free(mrfstr_t str)
 ```

 Frees the `str` from memory.
-If this function is called, the `str` must be initialized again for reuse.
+If this function is called, the `str` must be initialized again to be reusable.

 **First version**: 1.0.0 \
 **Last change**: 1.0.0 \